-Either way, you’ll need a great theme to showcase the wallpapers and build an audience.
-An amazing theme won’t just present the graphics, it will make all of your content more browsable and increase the number of downloads you get.
+You’ll need a great theme to showcase your finest wallpapers and build engagement.
+An amazing theme won’t just present the graphics.
+It will make all of your content more browsable and increase the number of downloads you get.

 If you’re ready to get started, check out these tops themes for wallpaper websites.

 You might like the templates in our digital download WordPress themes collection too.